fusepoolP3/fusepoolp3.github.io/openlink-rdf-generators.md

 ### Transforming data

-The following examples uses the follwoing two CVS files which you should download to the folder in which you're executing the cURL commands:
+The following examples uses the following two CVS files which you should download to the folder in which you're executing the cURL commands:

 - [pubs.csv](/openlink/pubs.csv)
 - [accommodations.csv](/openlink/accommodations.csv)